gsmental/DevToolKit/WebUrls/WebUrls.md

-# free resources for developrs
+# A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 * https://github.com/sojan-official/free-for-dev (thousands of websites)

 # All Links